 It is true that you might find the occasional exception, where a person has an addiction that does not fit the pattern.
-This is unsurprising, because with well over 7½ billion people on this planet, there is no rule that is true of absolutely everyone.
+This is unsurprising, because with nearly 8 billion people on this planet, there is no rule that is true of absolutely everyone.
 But, the commonalities appear to be true for almost all addictions and addictive-like compulsions.

 Do drugs cause addiction?